imarc/handbook/creative.markdown

 + bringing a group to consensus on a design solution

-### User Interface Design (UI) (“comp”) ###
+### User Interface Design (“comp”) ###

 Summary
 :	A User Interface Design is a high fidelity composition, static visualization of what the website will eventually look like once built.
+We refer to this as a “comp”.

 Time Required
 :	16-18 hours per page or screen